 Be aware of our own feelings

 Our children are very in tune with our emotional energy – if we are feeling anxious or stressed, it is likely our children are too.
 We must remember to be compassionate and kind to ourselves.
 Practice mindfulness, self-care and have our own means for stress management.
+Practice accepting to your own feelings and having these listened to by someone whom you feel safe with.
+This will allow you to be better able to listen to your child’s feelings.
 We are their secure base – by simply feeling calm ourselves we are providing our children with a sense of safety.

 Empower with knowledge